 The Franciscan School of Theology is committed to embodying Franciscan theology in a religiously and culturally diverse world.
 In our living, our learning, our relationships, and our community, we address both the head and the heart by integrating the pastoral and academic dimensions of theological study.
 We offer a multicultural Christian community in which to prepare for ministry.

 The mission of the school is to prepare candidates for professional ministry in the Roman Catholic Church, for careers in theological education, and to provide opportunities for enhancing knowledge of Christian faith and the practice of ministry.
-We achieve our mission through:
+We achieve our mission through the offerings listed below.

 - *Classroom lectures, seminars, and guided readings

 - *Workshops that enable students to communicate more effectively and conduct themselves professionally

 - *Methodologies for social analysis and theological reflection

 - *Supervised field education

 - *Faculty advising to help students plan and choose programs and courses, and reflect on their academic progress